FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 #### postRoute

+verb
- * verb: POST
+: POST

+endpoint
- * endpoint: /ManageRoute/postRoute
+: /ManageRoute/postRoute

+returns
- * returns: uid
+: uid

 ##### parameters

+timeout
- * timeout: OPTIONAL the length, expressed in seconds until the point will stale out.
+: OPTIONAL the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.

+address
- * address: OPTIONAL address of destination.
+: OPTIONAL address of destination.
 If sent will try to solve the exact geolocation of the destination.
 Possible valid examples are:

      - Big Arkansas River Park, Wichita, KS, USA
      - Wichita, KS, USA
      - Big Arkansas River Park, Wichita
      - and so on.

+method
- * method: OPTIONAL the method we plan to use for the route (Driving, Flying, Walking, Swimming, Watercraft). currently not used and set to Driving in the client.
+: OPTIONAL the method we plan to use for the route (Driving, Flying, Walking, Swimming, Watercraft). currently not used and set to Driving in the client.

+longitudeDest
- * longitudeDest: OPTIONAL if address is not sent.
+: OPTIONAL if address is not sent.

+latitudeDest
- * latitudeDest: OPTIONAL if address is not sent.
+: OPTIONAL if address is not sent.

+uid
- * uid: OPTIONAL server generated Unique Id of this element. it will  update the existing element.
+: OPTIONAL server generated Unique Id of this element. it will  update the existing element.

+routeName
- * routeName:OPTIONAL the name of the route.
+: OPTIONAL the name of the route.

+endName
- * endName: OPTIONAL the name of the destination (end point on the route).
+: OPTIONAL the name of the destination (end point on the route).

+startName
- * startName: OPTIONAL the  name of the start (start point of the route).
+: OPTIONAL the  name of the start (start point of the route).

+uid
- * uid: OPTIONALserver generated Unique Id of this element. it will  update an existing route.
+: OPTIONAL server generated Unique Id of this element. it will  update an existing route.

+longitude
-* longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).

 ##### Example body